ak-17/InterviewPreparation/definitions.md

 - Callable's call() method contains “throws Exception” clause so we can easily propagate checked exceptions further.
 ### Deadlock
 Deadlock is a situation when two threads are waiting for each other and the waiting is never ends.
 Here both threads cant completes their tasks.
+### Race Condition
+- It is the condition where several processes tries to access the resources and modify the shared data concurrently and outcome of the process depends on the particular order of execution that leads to data inconsistency, this condition is called Race Condition.
+- This condition can be avoided using the technique called Synchronization or Process Synchronization, in which we allow only one process to enter and manipulates the shared data in Critical Section.
 ### Starvation
 - In Starvation, threads are also waiting for each other.
 - But here waiting time is not infinite after some interval of time, waiting thread always gets the resources whatever is required to execute thread run() method.